Why am I Catholic?

-Among all of these reasons that I could attempt to list, I’ve got one “above all the rest” reason why I’m Catholic.
+Among all of these reasons that I could attempt to list, I’ve got one “above all the rest” reason why I’m a Catholic Christian.
 After thinking about this for a while now, it really comes down to one thing, and everything else is icing on the cake (unless I’m missing something else huge.. let me know in a comment what you think!).

 I’m Catholic because Jesus founded the Catholic Church.

 “Jesus said to him in reply, ‘Blessed are you, Simon son of Jonah.
 For flesh and blood has not revealed this to you, but my heavenly Father.
 And so I say to you, you are Peter, and upon this rock I will build my church, and the gates of the netherworld shall not prevail against it.
 I will give you the keys to the kingdom of heaven.
 Whatever you bind on earth shall be bound in heaven; and whatever you loose on earth shall be loosed in heaven.” -Matthew 16:17-19

 Check out the big header up there, ↑ that’s a painting of Jesus handing St. Peter the Keys to Heaven.
 Very cool, course I doubt Jesus whipped out a set of giant keys.. haha!